IBM/platinum-demos-dl/docs/l3-tech-sales-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <summary>2 – Access the demo environment (Business Partners)</summary>
 **Please note, this demo was removed from the L3 learning plan on the 17th January, 2025.
 The updated demo does not require builder access to a tenant.
 The onboarding process will remain active to enable completion of the previous release of the learning plan, but you will be contacted to confirm which version of the learning plan you are using**. <br/><br/>

-If you do not have access to a tenant, you can request access by submitting a request <a href="https://forms.monday.com/forms/dc4f2e5c205f756bee82204f8b57705d?r=use1" target="_blank" rel="noreferrer">here</a>.
-You will receive an email once you have been onboarded onto a suitable tenant, but please allow 48 hours for your request to be processed.
+**After the 31st of January 2025** onboarding requests for this demo will only be processed in exceptional circumstances.
+You may request access to the old demo by submitting a request <a href="https://forms.monday.com/forms/dc4f2e5c205f756bee82204f8b57705d?r=use1" target="_blank" rel="noreferrer">here</a>.
+You will be contacted to discuss your requirements.

 Once you have received your onboarding email, use your IBM ID to log into your assigned tenant <a href="https://dl.watson-orchestrate.ibm.com" target="_blank" rel="noreferrer">here</a>.